Skip To Main Content

 1. they have been 24 hours without ANY fever (must also not had any fever reducing medication like Tylenol or ibuprofen for 24 hours)

-· Diarrhea and vomiting must be gone for at least 24 hours
+• diarrhea and vomiting (related to the illness) must be gone for at least 24 hours

 3. And your child has enough energy to participate in class.